 Download the form below and take it with you before you start your service.
 It will need to be signed by your service supervisor as proof that you completed the hours.

-The SVUSD High School Planning Guide is given to each student through their grade level guidance lessons throughout the year.
+The SVUSD High School Planning Guide is given to each 9th grade family during their individual 4-year planning appointment.
 Specific dates for presentations and corresponding parent nights can be found on the guidance calendar.

 Information in the guide includes, but is not limited to: graduation requirements, a-g (4 year college eligibility requirements), various 4 year college systems (CSU, UC, private/independent schools) community college information, and career planning resources.